hadashiA/VYaml/README.md

         // ...
     }

-    // If there are multiple constructors, then [MemoryPackConstructor] should be used [YamlConstructor]
+    // If there are multiple constructors, then [YamlConstructor] should be used [YamlConstructor]
     public Person(int age, string name)
     {